What League is Appropriate for Your Kid(s)

 PLAYER RATING: ALL-STAR

 Throwing: Can throw with consistent accuracy from all bases.
-Distance good from all bases, including from the outfield.
-Can pitch with distance and accuracy.
+Distance good from all bases, including from the outfield and hitting the cutoff.
+Can pitch with consistent distance, speed, and accuracy.

 Catching: Catching on both sides of body.
 Glove and body in proper catching posture throughout the catch.
 Catching overhead fly balls, including moving in and out.
 Tracks fly balls hit anywhere.